-The Gemara relates that during the period of mourning for Moshe, 3,000 halachos were forgotten.
-Bnei Yisrael approached Yehoshua and requested that he recover the forgotten halachos by means of prophesy.
-Yehoshua responded that Torah laws cannot be retrieved in this manner because, as the pasuk (Devarim 30:12) states, “Lo ba’shamayim hi – [The Torah] is not in the heavens….”
-All Torah laws must be decided by the sages based upon the Torah that was given to Moshe at Mt.
+The Gemara relate that Bnei Yisrael forgot 3,000 halachos while mourning Moshe’s death.
+When they asked Yehoshua if he could retrieve them by means of prophecy, he responded that Torah laws can’t be retrieved in this manner because “lo bashamayim hi – [the Torah] is not in heaven” (Deuteronomy 30:12).
+All Torah laws must be decided by sages based upon the Torah that was handed down to Moshe at Mt.
 Sinai.
-Torah laws are not in the province of the heavenly court.

-The Gemara relates that Shmuel was also asked to recover these halachos.
-He responded similarly but cited a different pasuk (Vayikra 27:34): “Eleh hamitzvos asher tzivah Hashem es Moshe el Bnei Yisrael b’har Sinai – These are the commandments that Hashem commanded Moshe to the children of Israel on Mount Sinai.”
-These are the commandments – nothing else may be added, not even by a prophet.
-At most a navi, through prophecy, can institute a temporary modification of a Torah law.
-However, if he seeks to introduce a permanent change in the Torah or to add a new mitzvah, he and his prophecy should be rejected.
+The Gemara relates that many generations later, Shmuel was asked to retrieve these halachos.
+He responded similarly but cited a different pasuk: “Eleh hamitzvos asher tziva Hashem es Moshe el Bnei Yisrael b’har Sinai – These are the commandments that Hashem commanded Moshe to the children of Israel on Mount Sinai” (Leviticus 27:34).
+We must keep these commandments, and a prophet may not add anything new to them.

 The Choice Of Pesukim

-The Maharsha (ad loc.) asks why Yehoshua didn’t invoke the rule cited by Shmuel that a prophet is not allowed to introduce a new halacha.
-Why did he invoke the reason of “it is not in the heavens”?
+The Maharsha (ad. loc.) asks why Yehoshua didn’t answer as Shmuel did – that a prophet is not allowed to introduce a new halacha?
+Why did he invoke the rule of the Torah not being in heaven?

 Over 600,000 Witnesses

-The answer lies in the fact that, as we noted above, all of Klal Yisrael witnessed Hashem conversing with Moshe and they also witnessed Moshe passing the scepter to Yehoshua.
-However, Hashem only revealed Himself to Shmuel in the house of Eli.
-The people accepted Shmuel as a prophet because they saw everything he said in Hashem’s Name came true.
+The answer is that as great as Shmuel was, Klal Yisrael did not see Hashem talking to him or Moshe transferring the mantle of leadership to him.
+Hashem revealed Himself to Shmuel in the house of Eli.
+The people only accepted him as a prophet because they saw that everything he said in Hashem’s name came true.